 Star Micronics strives to maintain an internal control system that will enable proper and efficient management to drive a continuous increase in corporate value.

-To strengthen internal control, the Star Micronics Global Code of Conduct was drawn up for employees to follow, and we have been working to establish rules and organizational structures to ensure compliance at every level of our activities.
+As far as its compliance structure and systems are concerned, in addition to formulating the Star Micronics Group Sustainability Code of Conduct, the Company is working to ensure thoroughgoing compliance through various measures.
+This includes putting in place rules and organizations.
 In addition, a department dedicated to promoting corporate social responsibility (CSR) spearheads our compliance activities.
 This department plays a central role in providing reminders and education on compliance to the Group’s directors, executives and employees, and is charged with holding periodic committee meetings and monitoring the status in regard to the Group’s adherence with all relevant laws and regulations.

 Star Micronics also has an appropriate internal control and whistleblower system for ensuring the reliability of its financial reporting, as stipulated in the Financial Instruments and Exchange Law of Japan.